christopherhuggins/website/content/home/about.md

 +++

-I am Senior Lecturer in Politics and Associate Dean for Learning, Teaching and Student Experience at the [University of Suffolk](https://www.uos.ac.uk/).
+I am Associate Professor in Politics and Associate Dean for Learning, Teaching and Student Experience at the [University of Suffolk](https://www.uos.ac.uk/).

 I am also co-editor for the [Journal of Contemporary European Research](https://jcer.net/index.php/jcer).